asdf1011/bdec/doc/source/format/reference.rst

 Reference entries
 =================

-Reference entries are used to mark that a child entry is a reference to a top level entry.
+Reference entries are used to mark that a child entry is a reference to a :ref:`top level entry <common-elements>`.
 This allows the specification to be broken up into logical boundaries.

 References are identified by name, and cannot include modifications to the top level entry (eg: no changing the type of fields, changing the children of a